 - 3.8.1 Eligibility: Requirements for graduation include a successful dissertation defense, a Thesis Release, and submitting all required documents and information, including completion of the Graduate Degree Application.
 Diplomas will be mailed directly to graduates within 90 days after graduation, provided that all graduation requirements have been met.
-However, candidates may participate in the commencement exercises, under certain conditions: - 3.8.1.1 Students/Candidates who have completed all requirements for graduation on or before the established University deadlines, may participate in graduation exercises and their names will be printed in the Commencement Program even if they have not received their Thesis Release. - 3.8.1.2 Students/Candidates who defend dissertations and have full Committee approval of dissertation completion after the Spring Semester deadline for dissertation clearance but prior to Commencement may participate in graduation exercises, with the approval of their Committee and the Ph.D.
+However, candidates may participate in the commencement exercises, under certain conditions: - 3.8.1.1 Students/Candidates who have completed all requirements for graduation on or before the established University deadlines, may participate in graduation exercises

+- and their names will be printed in the Commencement Program even if they have not received their Thesis Release. - 3.8.1.2 Candidates who defend dissertations and have full Committee approval of dissertation completion by April 1st may participate in graduation exercises, with the approval of their Committee and the Ph.D.
 Program Director.
 However, their names may not appear in the commencement program until the subsequent year. - 3.8.1.3 Students/Candidates who have not defended their dissertations before graduation may not participate in graduation exercises.
 They will be included in the official program Commencement for the subsequent year and may participate in Commencement at that time. - 3.8.2 Prefix of "Dr." and Suffix of "Ph.D."